 Financial instruments are any form of agreement that gives rise to a financial asset in a company and a financial liability or equity instrument in another company.
 The report depends on how the financial instruments have been classified.
 A financial asset or financial liability is recognized in the balance sheet when Camurus becomes a party to an agreement.
-Trade receivables comprise amounts that are due to be paid by customers for goods and services sold in the ordinary course of business and are has been sent and the company's right to recognized in the balance sheet when an invoice

-I. INTRODUCTION

 2. STRATEGY 13

 3. OPIOID DEPENDENCE 20

 4. ACROMEGALY 29

 5. NEUROENDOCRINE TUMORS 36

 6. POLYCYSTIC LIVER DISEASE 41

 ADDITIONAL CLINICAL PROGRAMS 45

 7. TECHNOLOGY AND PARTNERSHIPS 46

 8. SUSTAINABILITY REPORT 50

 THE SHARE AND GLOSSARY 76

-9. FINANCIAL INFORMATION 79
+9. FINANCIAL INFORMATION Directors' report Risks 79 79 87

-Directors' report 79

-Risks 87
+Consolidated statement 00

-Consolidated statement of comprehensive income 89
+of comprehensive income 89 89

-Income statement - Parent compa ny 89
+Income statement - Parent company Consolidated balance sheet 90

-Consolidated balance sheet 90
+90

-Balance sheet - Parent company 91
+Balance sheet - Parent company Consolidated statement 91

-Consolidated statement of changes in equity 92
+of changes in equity 92

 Parent company statement of changes in equity 92

-Consolidated statement of cash flo ow 93
+Consolidated statement of cash flow 93

 Parent company statement of cash flow 93

 Notes 1-30 94

 Assurance 121

 Auditor's report 122

 Corporate governance report 126

 The auditors' examination of the corporate governance report 133

 Key figures and definitions 134

-compensation is unconditional.
+Board of Directors 135

+Group management 137

+Annual General Meeting 2024 139

+Trade receivables comprise amounts that are due to be paid by customers for goods and services sold in the ordinary course of business and are recognized in the balance sheet when an invoice has been sent and the company's right to compensation is unconditional.
 If payments are expected within one year or less, they are classified as current assets.
 Otherwise they are recognized as fixed assets.
 Trade receivables are initially recognized at fair value and thereafter at amortized cost using the effective interest method, less any provision for decrease in value based on the group's historical experience and historical credit assessments, including forward-looking assumptions.

 Debt relates to obligations to pay for goods and services that have been acquired in the ordinary course of business and is recognized when the counterparty has performed and there is a contractual obligation to pay, even if the invoice has not yet been received.
 Trade payables are recognized when the invoice is received.
 Trade payables are classified as current liabilities if they are payable within one year.
 Otherwise they are recognized as long-term liabilities.
 Trade payables are initially recognized at fair value, and thereafter at amortized cost using the effective interest method.